White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Why Rose Gold Is Cheaper Than Yellow

 Copper is 140 times cheaper than silver.
-That's why rose gold is 5-10% less expensive than yellow.
+That's why the rose variant is 5-10% less expensive than yellow.

 Real Price Comparisons for Finished Pieces